John Beattie (rugby union): Broadcasting and journalism career

 After retiring from rugby, Beattie moved on from civil engineering and retrained as a chartered accountant, before moving into broadcasting in 1995.

 He works as a commentator or presenter for rugby on television and radio.
 He hosts a lunchtime show of news, comment and discussion on BBC Radio Scotland, and is a host of the sports magazine programme Sport Nation on both radio and TV.

 He writes a rugby blog on the BBC's rugby union website, and has written for The Herald, Sunday Herald and Scottish Rugby Magazine.

 In 2003 Beattie was chairman of the Scottish government physical activity taskforce to improve the health of the nation through exercise and oversaw a review in 2008, 'Let's Make Scotland More Active'.

 In 2010, Radio Scotland announced that he would host the "John Beattie Show", a 75-minute show four days a week.

 Since 2019, Beattie serves as a presenter on BBC Scotland's news programme The Nine.

+In 2024, he joined the news presenting team at BBC News Reporting Scotland as relief presenter.

 Personal life

-Beattie's son, Johnnie, is also a Scottish international rugby player, who has won 38 caps since 2006.
-One of his daughters, Jen, plays football for Scotland, having more than 100 caps, and Arsenal and previously for Celtic F.C.
+Beattie's son, Johnnie, was also a rugby player who represented Scotland and won 38 caps between 2006 and 2015.
+One of his daughters, Jen, plays football for Scotland, having won more than 100 caps, and Arsenal and previously for Celtic F.C.
 Women.

 In 2004, Beattie was a candidate for Rector of the University of Glasgow.

 In 2015 Abertay University awarded him an honorary doctorate.
 He received another honorary doctorate from the University of Glasgow one year later.